mecid/mecid.github.io/_posts/2021-03-10-mastering-swiftui-previews.md

 }
 ```

-We declare a ContentView_Previews struct that conforms to PreviewProvider.
-The only requirement of PreviewProvider protocol is the static previews calculated property.
+We declare a *ContentView_Previews* struct that conforms to *PreviewProvider*.
+The only requirement of *PreviewProvider* protocol is the static previews calculated property.
 In this property, you should return the view that you want to preview.
 You can preview more than one view by placing them in previews property.

 ```swift
 struct ContentView_Previews: PreviewProvider {